Shesha: Opportunistic In-network Acceleration of Asynchronous Distributed Reinforcement Learning: Worker Transmission Control

 \textbf{Reverse-path Signaling.} Workers can make informed decisions about whether to transmit model updates, if they have information about the recent status of the queue.
 Specifically, knowing if there is congestion or not (the number of active clusters being higher or less than the queue size) can guide the workers to control their transmission rate.
-Inspired by Reverse-path Congestion Marking~\cite{feldmann2019p4,baganal2023rpm}, we leverage ACKs on their way back to workers to additionally carry queue status updates (see Fig.~\ref{fig:accelerator_engine}).
-This approach provides workers with recent \texttt{OlafQueue} congestion status while avoiding additional status update traffic in the system.
-We discuss the implications of reverse path signaling for the switch architecture in \S\ref{sec:discussion}.
+Inspired by Reverse-path Congestion Marking ~\cite{feldmann2019p4,baganal2023rpm}, we leverage ACKs on their way back to workers to additionally carry queue status updates (see Fig.~\ref{fig:accelerator_engine}). {Shesha uses this signaling to drive AoM-aware update transmission rate adjustment at the workers.} This approach provides workers with recent \texttt{SheshaQueue} congestion status while avoiding additional status update traffic in the system.

-\textbf{Worker-side Protocol.} For now, we consider the topology in Fig.~\ref{fig:side-by-side} with the accelerator residing in the middle between $N$ active clusters and a number of PS.
+\textbf{Worker-side Protocol.} For now, we consider the topology in Fig.~\ref{fig:side-by-side} with the accelerator residing in the middle between $U$ active clusters and a number of PS.
 Assume the queue has a memory of size $Q_{\max}$ and that the current utilization of that memory is $Q_n$ at time $n$.
 The accelerator engine piggybacks a signal on the ACKs delivered to the workers, specifically, the number of currently active clusters sending updates and the queue utilization.
-Hence, the ACK delivers the queue state $\{N, Q_{max}, Q_n\}$ to the workers.
-As $Q_{max}$ is static it need not be transmitted after the initial time and to detect a full queue Olaf can also send a binary variable instead of transmitting $Q_n$.
-To gauge worker-side decisions on the timliness of the feedback received, each worker $i$ keeps a timer $\hat{\Delta}_{i,n}$, which is the time since the last ACK it received.
+Hence, the ACK delivers the queue state $\{U, Q_{max}, Q_n\}$ to the workers.
+As $Q_{max}$ is static, it need not be transmitted after the initial time, and to detect a full queue, Shesha can also send a binary variable instead of transmitting $Q_n$.
+To gauge worker-side decisions on the timeliness of the feedback received, each worker $k$ \textit{keeps a timer} $\hat{\Delta}_{k,n}$, which is the time since the last ACK it received.